One of the most overlooked means for healing in our world is reflection.

 As I would sit in practicum and process through these deep emotions with others—especially those of grief and anger—I found it impossible to ignore my body.
 My body was saying, “I need to process this.
 Will you let me process this?”

 The truth is that I often didn’t want to let it.
 It felt wrong to go there.
 It felt wrong to be that vulnerable, that exposed before others.
-It felt wrong to be that connected in such deep emotions.
+It felt wrong to be that connected to each other in such deep emotions.
 Again, I would think, Isn’t this off limits?
 Aren’t we supposed to ignore these?
 Aren’t these going to hurt us?

 But the truth was that if I tried to press them down, the more anxious I felt.
 If I was honest, feeling whatever I needed to feel was exactly what I needed.